styx97/parallel_sort/README.md

 For sorting 500000 randomly generated float values,the distributed sorting is about 5 times faster on average in the pi.
 Tested in python3 with a Raspberry Pi 3 B2.

+In future, similar approaches can be taken where a task will be scheduled from a pi to a machine with larger computing power (such as a cluster of computers in a cloud) and the pi will just show the results.

 ### Motivations
 The Cambridge tutorial on distributed computing -